 Our common stock is listed on the Nasdaq Global Select Market under the symbol "SIRI."
-The last reported sale price of our common stock on the Nasdaq Global Select Market on July 25, 2008 was \$2.25 per share.
+On July 25, 2008, the last reported sale price of our common stock on the Nasdaq Global Select Market was \$2.25 per share.

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page S-14 of this prospectus supplement and in the documents we incorporate by reference.
+See "Risk Factors" beginning on page S-14 of this prospectus supplement.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus supplement.
+The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.